 Bangkok is the capital of Thailand and by far its biggest city with 8 million people and a metropolitan area of 14 M. According to a recent study, Bangkok is also the most visited city in the world, by foreigners!
-All of this makes Bangkok an incredibly buzzing city, full of life and activities for everyone, which is why we made this 4 days Bangkok
+All of this makes Bangkok an incredibly buzzing city, full of life and activities for everyone, which is why we made this list of things to do in Bangkok in 4 days!

 Bangkok has a mixture of tradition and modern Thai culture.
 The city landscape itself goes from the futuristic skyscrapers to the old markets and the Buddhist temples, so when planning the things to do in Bangkok in 4 days, we want a mix of all of this, not spending every single day enjoying only one of its striking characteristics.